andrewskaggs/docker-alpine-nginx-demo/README.md

-Simple demo of a docker image serving a static page using nginx.
+Simple demo of nginx hosting a static page on Alpine Linux

+Pull "andrewskaggs/alpine-nginx-demo" from [dockerhub](https://hub.docker.com/r/andrewskaggs/alpine-nginx-demo/) and go to port 80.